~ Carny Lingo ~

 Sideshow Alley — Australian synonym for 'midway'.

-Simp Heister — Carny slang for a ferris wheel.
+Simp Heister (Chump Heister) — Carny slang for a ferris wheel.
 In widespread slang use, a "simp" is a simple or foolish person (a mark, or just a dumb townie) and "heist" in this sense is "hoist".

 Skill Game — Games where players with ability have a good chance to win.